TKomericki/Rhetos-wiki/Home.md

 Welcome to Rhetos wiki!

-Rhetos is a DSL framework that enables you to create your own *domain-specific language* to build applications.
+Rhetos is a DSL framework that enables you to create your own *domain-specific programming language*.
-After an application developer describes the application in that language (DSL script), Rhetos will generate the complete application, including the application's database, business layer object model (C#) and web API (REST, SOAP, OData, etc.).
+After an application developer describes the application in that language (DSL script), Rhetos will generate the application's source code, database model, web API and other components.

+Rhetos extends the modern .NET technology stack with advanced programming paradigms: declarative programming, metaprogramming and AOP.

 * [What is Rhetos](What-is-Rhetos), an overview of the Rhetos architecture and principles
 * [Roadmap](Rhetos-platform-roadmap)

 Contributions are very welcome, both in learning resources (wiki articles and code samples) or framework and plugins development.
 See [How to Contribute](How-to-Contribute) for more information.

 ## Application development with Rhetos